A photograph from a group of Native artists in a professional development workshop.

 • Applicants must be an enrolled member of, or provide proof of lineal descendancy from, a U.S. federally-recognized or U.S. state-recognized tribe, or be able to provide proof of ancestry as an Alaska Native or Native Hawaiian.

-• Native practitioners of all performing arts mediums are welcome to apply.
-This includes theater, music, dance, theater, music, spoken word and more, in both traditional and contemporary forms.
+• Native practitioners of all performing arts mediums, both traditional and contemporary, are welcome to apply.
+This includes theater, music, dance, live performance, spoken word and more.

-• If you are a previous grantee with First Peoples Fund (FPF), you must have submitted a final report for any previously awarded FPF Grants.
+• If you are a previous grantee with any First Peoples Fund (FPF program), you must have submitted a final report for any previously awarded FPF Grants.

 2025 NPAP FELLOWS